longhorn-rocketry/photic/README.md

 git clone https://github.com/longhorn-rocketry/photonic
 ```

-Alternatively, download this repository as a zip and import it within Arduino IDE via `Sketch > Include Library > Add .ZIP Library...`.
+Alternatively, download this repository as a zip and import it within Arduino IDE via `Sketch > Include Library > Add .ZIP Library`.

 ---

-Created and maintained by the [Longhorn Rocketry Association](http://www.longhornrocketry.org/) of the University of Texas at Austin.
+Maintained by the [Longhorn Rocketry Association](http://www.longhornrocketry.org/) of the University of Texas at Austin.